nathantja/how-web-works/partOne.md

 POST - Requests which make a change on the server.

 GET is infinitely repeatable (as it yields the same result every time).
 Each individual POST request makes a change.

 ### What is an HTTP request?
+HTTP requests are how we request data from web servers.
+They contain data such as: the method (GET or POST), http version, resource URL, additional headers with metadata such as language date and so on.

 ### What is an HTTP response?
 ### What is an HTTP header?
 Give a couple examples of request and response headers you have seen.
 ### What are the processes that happen when you type “http://somesite.com/some/page.html” into a browser?